 Within this Sector, the Company operates 15 manufacturing facilities which are all owned by the Company.
-The US facilities have an overall weekly capacity to process approximately 61 million litres of milk into cheese and related dairy products.
-The US facilities have, with their overall production capacity combined, an excess capacity of 9%.
+The US facilities have an overall excess capacity of 11%.

 4.2.3 MARKETS

 Saputo is among the top three cheese producers in the US with approximately 9% of natural cheese production.
 The Company competes in the US natural cheese industry by selling branded and private label products to retail, foodservice and industrial customers.